Comparing BERT against traditional machine learning text classification: Introduction

 Another issue with traditional NLP approaches is multilingualism \cite{bikel2012multilingual}.
 We can design rules for a given language, but sentence structure, and even the alphabet, may change from one language to another, resulting in the need to design new rules.
 Some approaches such as the Universal Networking Language (UNL) standard \cite{uchida2001universal} try to circumvent this issue, but the multilingual resource is hard to build and requires experts on the platform.
 Another problem with UNL approaches and related ones, would be that, given a specific language, the different forms of expression, i.e. the way we write in, for example, Twitter, is very different from the way we write a more formal document, such as a research paper \cite{farzindar2015natural}.

-Bidirectional Encoder Representations from Transformers (BERT) is a NLP model which came out in 2019 and that was designed to pretrain deep bidirectional representations from unlabeled text and, after that, be fine-tuned using labeled text for different NLP tasks \cite{devlin2018bert}.
+Bidirectional Encoder Representations from Transformers (BERT) is a NLP model that was designed to pretrain deep bidirectional representations from unlabeled text and, after that, be fine-tuned using labeled text for different NLP tasks \cite{devlin2018bert}.
 That way, with BERT model, we can create state-of-the-art models for many different NLP tasks \cite{devlin2018bert}.
 We can see the results obtained by BERT in different NLP tasks at \cite{devlin2018bert}.

 In this work we compare BERT model \cite{devlin2018bert} with a traditional machine learning NLP approach that trains machine learning algorithms in features retrieved by the Term Frequency - Inverse Document Frequency (TF-IDF) \cite{yun2005improved} algorithm as a representative of these traditional approaches \cite{trstenjak2014knn}.
 With this technique, we avoid the construction of a linguistic resource that need expert supervision, simulating it with the punctuation retrieved for any term by the TF-IDF technique.
 We lose precision by doing this operation but gain recall.
-We assume that building a linguistic resource to perfectly classify big sizes of texts with different style is a hard task so we consider the linguistic resource built by the TF-IDF technique a representative of the traditional NLP techniques that focus on building linguistic resources.

 We have carried out four different experiments about text classification.
 In all of them, we have used two different classifiers: BERT and a traditional classifier created in the way that we have just explained.
 In this work we start by presenting some related work, then, we describe the models we have used in our experiments, after that, we describe the experiments we have carried out and show the obtained results and, finally, we present the conclusions drawn from the work and some future lines of work.